tigerpointe/Clues-Adventure/README.md

         Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 ... and press the enter key.
 Type "Y" and press the enter key again.
-Even as "Unrestricted", PowerShell will prompt you for a confirmation before running any untrusted scripts.
+When the execution policy is set as "Unrestricted", PowerShell will prompt you for a confirmation before running any untrusted scripts.
+By default, PowerShell will not run any scripts downloaded from the Internet.

 More secure PowerShell options exist that involve unblocking or bypassing the individual script file.
-Unfortunately, further knowledge of PowerShell is required.
-In Windows 11, you can right-click and select the "Run as PowerShell" option.
+Before making any changes, a detailed understanding of PowerShell security is highly recommended.
+In Windows 11, you can simply right-click on the game script and select the "Run as PowerShell" option.

 The text adventure game first displays information about the current room, and then accepts two-word commands that are used to interact with the characters and objects.
 Each command is split on the space, and the first three characters of each word are retrieved.
 If a word is longer than three characters, the value is trimmed.
 In this game, the three-characters must uniquely identify a room, object, character or command.